Primates Are Not PetsSign the Petition to Tell Google and Facebook to Stop Helping Traffickers!

 Sign the Petition

-Demand that Facebook and Google provide a clear way to report that videos and images featuring pet apes and monkeys are cruel.
-Ask them to remove all reported content featuring pet primates.
+Demand that Facebook and Google make it easier to report that videos and images featuring pet apes and monkeys are cruel.
+Also ask them to remove all reported content featuring pet primates.

 If you have any problems with the petition, please contact firstname.lastname@example.org.